Rapid and Safe Trajectory Planning over Diverse Scenes through Diffusion Composition

 Teaser

 Diffusion Composition Enables Efficient, Safe Planning with Practical Real-world Performance.
 An individual diffusion model cannot ensure safe trajectory planning in out-of-distribution scenarios, whereas composing multiple diffusion models can achieve safety during generalization.
 Dashed boxes indicate obstacles that do not exist during training.
-Validation on the F1TENTH platform demonstrates that trajectories planned by the composed diffusion model offer excellent safety while maintaining computational efficiency, indicating that the proposed method is suitable for real-world applications.
+Validation on the F1TENTH platform shows that trajectories planned by the composed diffusion model offer excellent safety while maintaining computational efficiency, demonstrating effectiveness for practical real-world applications.

 Abstract